Siddharth-Rajput/Internship-Scraper/README.md

 ### How to run the tool
 #### Just click on the main.py and sit back and enjoy all your favorite internship in terminal.
-*Suggestion: Just create a desktop shortcut for instant use.*
+*Suggestion: Just create a desktop shortcut of main.py for instant use.*

 ```
 IMAGE